dynac-source/dynac-source/README.md

 DYNAC has several space charge routines, including a 3D space charge routine called HERSC [^5].
 This routine derives from the typical procedure adopted in mathematical physics; the problem is transposed from some point to point correspondence onto a functional space spanned by a finite sequence of 3D Hermite functions, where the analytical set of beam self-field equations is found without any sort of restriction or basic hypothesis.

-You can **download DYNAC and its Graphical User Interface DGUI** from the [DYNAC V7R4 download page](https://github.com/dynac-source/DYNAC-download?tab=readme-ov-file#dynac-v7r4-download).
+You can **download DYNAC and its Graphical User Interface DGUI** from the [DYNAC V7R5 download page](https://github.com/dynac-source/DYNAC-download?tab=readme-ov-file#dynac-v7r5-download).
 Please scroll down to the README section of that page, if this link doesn't take you there directly.

 **Older revisions of DYNAC**
 You can download
+DYNAC V7R4 and its Graphical User Interface DGUI from the [DYNAC V7R4 download page](https://github.com/dynac-source/DYNAC-download-V7R4?tab=readme-ov-file#dynac-download-v7r4).

 DYNAC V7R3 and its Graphical User Interface DGUI from the [DYNAC V7R3 download page](https://github.com/dynac-source/DYNAC-download-V7R3?tab=readme-ov-file#dynac-download-v7r3).

 DYNAC V7R2 and its Graphical User Interface DGUI from the [DYNAC V7R2 download page](https://github.com/dynac-source/DYNAC-download-V7R2?tab=readme-ov-file#dynac-download-v7r2).